Veterans Aid and Attendance Lawyers

 The Home (sometimes): Under the rules, the primary residence along with a lot size up to 2 acres (regardless of value), is exempt.
 The rules impose this 2-acre limit “unless the additional acreage is not marketable.”
 The examples given in the rules about nonmarketable acreage related to acreage “only slightly more than 2 acres,” property that might be inaccessible (surrounded by other owners, perhaps), or property subject to zoning limits that could prevent a sale.
 It is unknown what other factors might make additional acreage “not marketable.”

 Under the rules, if you live in a home on 10 acres, you likely have 8 acres of countable real estate.
 Unless zoning laws or other “marketability issues” prohibit it, you would most likely have to subdivide your property so that your lot is only 2 acres.
-This process, of course, could take several years, so it will, in almost all cases, be simpler to simply transfer the entire house and land into our Living Trust Plus® Total Protection Trust and wait out the three-year look-back period.
+This process, of course, could take several years, so it will, in almost all cases, be simpler to simply transfer the entire house and land into our Living Trust Plus® Veterans Trust System and wait out the three-year look-back period.

 Family vehicles and personal items are used regularly.